Grand Chess - General game info

 Block

 The block moves in the eight directions, up-to-three squares.
-A Block can't capture, neither being captured.
+A Block can't capture, or be captured.

 Diagram: white block can move to any empty green square and can't capture black knight.